 July is Juvenile Arthritis Awareness Month!

-It’s that time again!
-Welcome back, friends, thanks for joining me today for another awareness blog entry.
-I hope you’ve all had a wonderful week since our last post.
 This week’s topic is Juvenile Arthritis, in honor of Juvenile Arthritis Awareness Month.
 I’m sure you’ve all heard of arthritis.
 At some point, we all develop a little arthritis in our joints as we age from use.
 But, there are many different types of arthritis, and most of them have nothing to do with aging.
-Juvenile arthritis, in particular, affects children under the age of 16, which clearly isn’t related to again at all.
+Juvenile arthritis, in particular, affects children under the age of 16, which clearly isn’t related to aging at all.
 So, today we’re going to discuss juvenile arthritis, and the numerous different types of arthritis under that umbrella.
-All aboard the juvenile arthritis information express, we’re leaving the station.

-There are quite a few different types of juvenile arthritis, five types to be exact.
+There are five types of juvenile arthritis.
 Each type affects the body differently.
 The five different types of juvenile arthritis are called systemic juvenile arthritis (also referred to as Still’s disease), oligoarthritis (also referred to as pauciarticular juvenile rheumatoid arthritis), polyarthritis (also referred to as polyarticular juvenile idiopathic arthritis or pJIA), psoriatic arthritis, and enthesitis-related arthritis.
-Let’s talk about each one in a little detail.

 Systemic arthritis, also known as Still’s disease, affects the whole body.
 Each different kind of juvenile arthritis affects the body differently.
 With systemic arthritis, the entire body may be involved, and may also involve internal organs.
 Systemic juvenile arthritis is usually accompanied by two seemingly ordinary symptoms, which are a high fever and a rash.
 This rash usually appears on the legs, arms, or trunk of the body (basically anywhere from the neck down).
 Typically, when there is internal organ involvement, it affects the lymph nodes, spleen, liver or heart.
 Unlike other forms of juvenile arthritis, this type does not affect the eyes, usually.